The-Plottwist/Arch-setup/README.md

 **Clone the Repository:**

-- Install git with `pacman -S git`
+- Install git: `pacman -S git`

-- Clone the repo with `git clone https://github.com/The-Plottwist/Arch-setup`
+- Clone the repo: `git clone https://github.com/The-Plottwist/Arch-setup`

-- Change your directory with `cd Arch-setup` (This is necessary for background images)
+- Change your directory to cloned repo: `cd Arch-setup` (This is necessary for background images)

-- Run the script with `./arch-setup.sh`
+- Run the script: `./arch-setup.sh`

 ## How to enable auto partitioning/encrypting?